LibrariesWest/opendata/bills/bill-payments.md

 #### Summary file

-The summary gives basic data about the number of payment records recorded in the Library Management System, separated by Library authority, the bill reason, and financial year of payment.
-This will cover the previous financial year and the current.
+The summary includes the number of payment records recorded in the Library Management System, separated by Library authority, the bill reason, and financial year of payment.
+This will cover the previous financial year, and the current.

 - [View bill payments summary data](https://github.com/LibrariesWest/opendata/blob/master/bills/payments_summary.csv)